 The VASH voucher program is similar to the Section 8 Housing Choice Voucher program, in which participants pay a portion of their rental costs.
-These Federal housing vouchers do not expire as long as the individual continues to meet qualifying criteria, such as income eligibility.

 Funding Sources: HUD VASH funding

 4. SDHC Federal Housing Vouchers with Supportive Services

 Homeless Veterans Assisted: Homeless Veterans who are not eligible for Federal VASH vouchers.